Asbyx/KahootBots/README.txt

 vote
 *all the bots have voted, but no one for the 2nd answer possible, the "1nope" command has excluded it*

+*another question*
+3nope
+2nope
+1nope
+0nope
+add"Spain"
+vote
+*all the bots entered Spain*

-exit    (stop the script, all bots will be disconnected from the quizz session)
+exit    (stop the script, all bots will be disconnected from the quizz session after a short time)
 --------------------------------------------------

-Urgent update !
+Urgent updates !
+nothing.

 Planned updates, be free to start them or pull request !
--precise the pin in the console, not in parameter when bots are created -update the README (Kappa)
+-precise the pin in the console with a command, not in parameter when bots are created -graphical app, which be the simpliest possible to use (no console, just a double click to start it) -select the number of bots sent
--graphical app
--select the number of bots sent
 -name some bots
+-write a more precise documentation